 Household i earns y{it} in generation t, and divides this between consumption at t and investment in child education.
 Education investment I{it} is indivisible, either 1 or 0.
 An educated adult has the option of working in either occupation, while an uneducated adult can only work in the unskilled occupation.
 The ability of the child in household i is represented by how little its parent needs to spend in order to educate it.
 The cost of education x{it} in household i in generation t is drawn randomly and independently according to a common distribution function F defined on the nonnegative reals.
 F is C^2 and strictly increasing; its density is denoted f.
 The household budget constraint is $y{it} = c{it} + x{it}I{it}$.
-Every parent privately observes the realization of education cost of its child before deciding on whether to invest in education.3 education.
+Every parent privately observes the realization of education cost of its child before deciding on whether to invest in education.2 due to privacy of information amongst parents regarding the realization of their children's ability.

+The key market incompleteness is that parents cannot borrow to finance their children's education.
 Neither can they insure against the risk that their child has low learning ability, the main source of (exogenous) heterogeneity in the model.
 The former arises owing to inability of parents to borrow against their children's future earnings.
-The latter could be due to privacy of information amongst parents regarding the realization of their children's ability.
+The latter could be